A topic from the subject of Titration in Chemistry.

 Key Points

 • When electromagnetic radiation interacts with matter, it can be absorbed, emitted, or scattered.
-The wavelength of the radiation that is absorbed or emitted is characteristic of the compound that is being studied.
+The specific wavelengths absorbed or emitted are characteristic of the compound's chemical structure and electronic configuration.
+This interaction results in transitions between different energy levels within the molecule.

 Main Concepts